By Mike Loughrin, CEO of Transformance Advisors

 Caution: you do not want too much input from lower level managers at this time.
 This step concerns strategic priorities and too many organizations have big disconnects between executives and managers.
 Now, you might think you are different and that would never happen at your organization.

-Then, you need to consider that an astonishing 95% of employees are unaware of, or do not understand, the strategy for their organization, as reported by Robert Kaplan and David P Norton in the Harvard Business Review.
-This lack of understanding is a significant reason that a vast majority of organizations fail at strategy execution, with some studies suggesting that up to 70% fail due to poor execution.
+Then, you need to consider how an astonishing 95% of employees are unaware of, or do not understand, the strategy for their organization, as reported by Robert Kaplan and David P Norton in the Harvard Business Review.
+This lack of understanding is a significant reason why a vast majority of organizations fail at strategy execution, with some studies suggesting that up to 70% fail due to poor execution.

 Do your six sigma program a favor and commit to identifying the real strategic priorities.